anthonygarvan/sql-validator/README.md

 Running rule 12: SELECT * from appropriations app LEFT JOIN tas ON app.AppropriationMainAccountCode="MAIN" WHERE "MAIN" IS NULL
 ==> Found 0 invalid rows.
 ```
+More detailed error reporting could be easily added, both at the ingest stage (as data is being loaded from the csv to the table) and the rule execution stage.

 ### Requirements:
 - [postgres](http://www.postgresql.org/download/)